Fri, 7 December 2018

 Direct download: Special_Episode_on_Intersectionality_and_Capitalism.m4a

-Category:general -- posted at: 1:42pm EDT
+Category:general -- posted at: 1:42pm EST |

 For decades, consumers of second-hand goods have argued that purchasing used items allows buyers to opt out of capitalism, saving money and environmental resources in the process.
 As one thrifty advice blog puts it, “Buying used goods cuts down on manufacturing demands and keeps more items out of the landfill!”
 But what exactly is the relationship between the purchase and sale of second-hand goods and capitalism more broadly?
+On this episode, Jennifer Le Zotte tells us about the sale and consumption of second-hand clothing in the twentieth century.
+Jennifer Le Zotte is Assistant Professor of History and Material Culture at the University of North Carolina, Wilmington.
+She is the author of From Goodwill to Grunge: A History of Secondhand Styles and Alternative Economies. |

 Just last week in the Supreme Court’s decision in Janus v.
 American Federation of State, County, and Municipal Employees, the court undermined the power of organized labor in the public sector by making it, for all intents and purposes “right to work.”
 As our former guest, Sarah Jaffe wrote in the New York Times about the decision: “the corporate class … and its allies on the Supreme Court have dealt labor another body blow.”